August-Schleich/August-Schleich/README.md

 ✍️    Blog & Articles

-Apart from coding i also maintain a blog on my website [AugustSchleich.com](AugustSchleich.com)
+Apart from coding i also maintain a blog on my website <a href='AugustSchleich.com'>AugustSchleich.com</a>

 ⚙️  Technologies And Tools